Lunarmagpie/DoomClone/design.md

 Levels will be 2d stages that are rendered in 3d by the Stage state.
 The game will only have 1 level.

 ### Player
 The player is going to work like a character is a 2d game.
-The player will only have an X & Y. The coordinate system we are using for the map data and player position is Cartesian coordinates
+The player will only have an X & Y. The coordinate system we are using for the map data and player position is Cartesian coordinates.

 ### Entities
 Entities are anything that are rendered as 2d sprites & not walls (ex.
 Enemies and pickups).
 Entities will only have an X & Y coordnate like the player.
 They will be rendered as an image on the player's screen, and will always face the player.